microsoft/azure-health-data-services-workshop/Challenge-03 - Ingest to FHIR/Readme.md

 ## Step 1 - Download Sample Data

-Start by downloading these two .zip files to your local environment (when you click the links, you will see a **Download** button on the right).
+Start by downloading these two .zip files to your local environment (when you click on the links, you will see a **Download** button on the right).
 + [good_bundles.zip](./samples/good_bundles.zip)
 + [bad_bundles.zip](./samples/bad_bundles.zip)